ianandersonlol/HiveTransition/docs/alphafold3.md

 ### Using Different Partitions

-The scripts default to `--partition=low`.
+The scripts default to `--partition=gpu-a100`.
 For faster turnaround:

 ```bash
 # Edit script to use different partition